realm/realm-dart/README.md

     _*This file should be committed to source control_

-* The usage of the Realm Dart SDK is the same like the Realm Flutter usage above.
+* The usage of the Realm Dart SDK is the same like the Realm Flutter above.

 # Sync data with Realm Flutter and Dart using Device Sync